Football ankle

 Treatment

-If there is persistent pain that does not subside despite relief and medical treatment, additional examinations including binocular examination (arthroscopy) and surgery may be indicated, where bone formation (and possibly os trigonum or stieda) and pinched tissue are removed (NSB Mansur.
+If pain persists and does not subside despite rest and medical treatment, further investigations, including arthroscopy, and surgery may be indicated, during which bone spurs (and possibly the os trigonum or Stieda) and trapped tissue are removed (NSB Mansur.
 Et al. 2024 , X Chin, et al. 2023).

 Complications

-If the progress is not smooth, you should consider whether the diagnosis is correct or if there are complications:
+If the condition does not improve steadily, one should consider whether the diagnosis is correct or whether complications have arisen: